-The data you collect about your website will build the picture for you about what you need to improve on and what you need to change.
+The data you collect about your website will build a picture for you about what you need to improve on and what you need to change.

 Failing to identify and include commonly searched keywords

-Long tail keywords are the phrases users put into search engines to get the information they’re looking for.
-Websites that optimise their content around what customers are already doing will see the better results from their website investment.
+Long-tail keywords are the phrases users put into search engines to get the information they’re looking for.
+Websites that optimise their content around what customers are already doing will see better results from their website investment.

 Not setting up 301 redirects